kjossul/MacroblockConverter/Readme.md

 "SnowRoadStraight": "a-jRoad/Roadwood/9_RoadWoodFlat/9_RoadWoodFlatMain/9_RoadWoodStraight.Item.Gbx",
 ```

 You can either modify the `SnowRoad` section directly, or add this line into the `Custom` section instead.
-If you decide for the second option, make sure to convert with `SnowRoad` unchecked to avoid duplicates.
+If you decide for the second option, make sure to convert with `SnowRoad` unchecked to make sure the conversion works properly.

 ## Contributing and Future Updates